realworldocaml/book/en/maps-and-hashtables.md

 As we've discussed, maps carry within them the comparator that they were created with.
 Sometimes, often for space efficiency reasons, you want a version of the map data structure that doesn't include the comparator.
-You can get this with `Map.to_tree`, which returns the tree that the map is built on top of, which doesn't include the comparator.
+You can get such a representation with `Map.to_tree`, which returns just the tree that the map is built out of, and not including the comparator.

 ```ocaml
 # let ord_tree = Map.to_tree ord_map;;
 val ord_tree : (string, int, String.comparator) Map.Tree.t = <abstr>
 ```

-Note that although it doesn't physically include the comparator, it still includes the comparator in its type.
-This is what is known as a _phantom type_, because the type reflects something about the logic of how the value was constructued, but the type doesn't correspond to any values directly represented in the underlying data structure.
+Even though a `Map.Tree.t` doesn't physically include a comparator, it does include the comparator in its type.
+This is what is known as a _phantom type parameter_, because it reflects something about the logic of value in question, even though it doesn't correspond to any values directly represented in the underlying physical structure of the value.

-To look something up in a tree, we need to provide the comparator explicitly.
+Since the comparator isn't included in the tree, we need to provide the comparator explicitly when we, say, search for a key, as shown below.

 ```ocaml
 # Map.Tree.find ~comparator:String.comparator ord_tree "snoo";;
 - : int option = Some 3
 ```

-The algorithm of `Map.Tree.find` depends on the fact that you're using the same comparator when looking a value up as you were when you stored it.
-Accordingly, using the wrong comparator will lead to a type error.
+The algorithm of `Map.Tree.find` depends on the fact that it's using the same comparator when looking a value up as you were when you stored it.
+That's the invariant that the phantom type is there to enforce.
+As you can see below, using the wrong comparator will lead to a type error.

 ```ocaml
 # Map.Tree.find ~comparator:Reverse.comparator ord_tree "snoo";;